 Bachelor of Science in Construction Management Degree

 In this program, You’ll learn all about the process of construction of buildings and large-scale infrastructures and the business, management, and engineering principles required for that.
-You’ll develop relevant knowledge in the basic science, mathematics, and technical disciplines mandatory to work in the field.
-The coursework covers topics in graphics, construction project management, construction surveying, Legal Frameworks and regulations, construction equipment management, materials science and engineering, planning and estimating scheduling, and building codes.
+You’ll develop relevant knowledge in basic science, mathematics, and technical disciplines mandatory to work in the field.
+The coursework covers graphics, construction project management, construction surveying, Legal Frameworks and regulations, construction equipment management, materials science and engineering, planning and estimating scheduling, and building codes.
 You will also learn computer applications and software for construction, in addition to the essentials of business management and construction and contract law.
-By the end of this program, you’ll develop a strong background about the construction industry and managing construction projects.
+By the end of this program, you’ll develop a strong background in the construction industry and managing construction projects.
 Program outcomes include: